October 2016: A tour [in Delft] with Kees Kaldenbach is a true discovery!

 Steven Dalgleish, 2011: "Drs Kees Kaldenbach is one of Amsterdam`s most respected Art historians and leading personal tour organisers for all those discerning visitors interested in exploring the fabulously rich cultural variety and heritage that the city has to offer - Kees offers 48 different tours, all of which delve deeply into the very fabric of what makes the city tick in a highly informative and entertaining fashion - To view the wide variety of tours available and to see why Kees is so popular with tourists and visiting TV documentary companies alike."

-Having given a tour specifically on the Dutch term 'gezelligheid' (= warmth, cosyness) to journalist Chris Colin, he wrote this article about my insights: http://www.afar.com/afar/going-dutch?page=3
+Having given a tour specifically on the Dutch term 'gezelligheid' (= warmth, cosyness) to journalist Chris Colin, the latter wrote this article about his insights: http://www.afar.com/afar/going-dutch?page=3

 Complete Listing of tours